jtirila/simple-file-etl/README.md

 The project is inspired by a real world application, with the intention of making some code way more generic.
 Whether I have the time to proceed with the project, and whether it succeeds to any reasonable degree, is not certain at all.
 We will see.

+Most likely at least the initial scope will be more of a PoC than anything useful for real applications.

 ## Some notes